Health Sciences Summary

 Each of these courses must meet the following criteria.
 A description is also provided of what candidates would be asked to provide if their application is randomly selected for audit:

-1. Completed from an accredited institution
+1. Completed from an accredited institution of higher learning

 Accreditation varies globally, but the institution must be accredited by a reputable outside third-party.
 The candidate has either a certificate of completion or a transcript from the accredited institution recognising the completion of the course.
 Courses recognised by ACE Credit will meet this requirement.